F0lak/dm_open_ref/ref/proc/params2list.md

-The above example defines a simple parameter text string containing two parameters* `"offense"` and `"time"`.
+The above example defines a simple parameter text string containing two parameters+ `"offense"` and `"time"`.
 These are associated with the values `"jwalk"` and `"10:00"`.
 The `for` loop illustrates how one might loop through the list and print out each setting.